Latin Americans

-The specific ethnic and/or racial composition varies from country to country and diaspora community to diaspora community: many have a predominance of mixed indigenous and European descent or mestizo, population; in others, native Americans are a majority; some are mostly inhabited by people of European ancestry; others are primarily mulatto.
+The specific ethnic and/or racial composition varies from country to country and diaspora community to diaspora community: many have a predominance of mixed indigenous and European descent or mestizo, population; in others, Indigenous Amerindians are a majority; some are mostly inhabited by people of European ancestry; others are primarily mulatto.
 The largest single group are white Latin Americans.
 Together with the people of part European ancestry, they combine for almost the totality of the population.

 Latin Americans and their descendants can be found almost everywhere in the world, particularly in densely populated urban areas.
-The most important migratory destinations for Latin Americans are found in the United States, Spain, France, Canada and Italy.
+The most important migratory destinations for Latin Americans are found in the United States, Spain, France, Canada, Italy and Japan.